How to Trim a Mustache: Scissors vs. Trimmers Guide

 1. Choose the Right Scissors

-• Use small, sharp, straight-edged scissors designed for facial hair.
+- Use small, sharp, straight-edged scissors designed for facial hair.

-• Avoid using kitchen or craft scissors.
+- Avoid using kitchen or craft scissors.

 2. Prepare your mustache

-• Dry your mustache thoroughly with a towel.
+- Dry your mustache thoroughly with a towel.

-• Comb your mustache in the direction of its natural growth.
+- Comb your mustache in the direction of its natural growth.

 3. Trim the mustache with scissors

-• Start with clean, dry facial hair.
+- Start with a clean, completely dry mustache.

 Don’ts: